sistemicorp/scripts/public/prism/drivers/micropythonbrd/README.txt

 How to use these files...

-0) How to setup a "fresh" MicroPython Pyboard ver 1.1 for use with Sistemi Prism:
+1) How to setup a "fresh" MicroPython Pyboard ver 1.1 for use with Sistemi Prism:

     A) Boot the Pyboard into DFU mode, by shorting the 3V3 pin to the BOOT0 pin and resetting (button) the board.
         See https://github.com/micropython/micropython/wiki/Pyboard-Firmware-Update
     B) Update the firmware with this command,
         $ sudo python3 pydfu.py -u pybv11-thread-20190730-v1.11-182-g7c15e50eb.dfu
-    C) Set the ID of the board, (All MicroPython boards should have a unique ID),
+    C) Copy all the upyb_*.py files to the MicroPython Board, use rshell, see #1.

-        $ python3 upybrd_cli.py --port /dev/ttyACM0 --set-id 2
+    The pyboard should now be ready to go.

-1) All files names upyb_*.py need to be copied to the MicroPyboard.
+2) All files names upyb_*.py need to be copied to the MicroPyboard.
    Use rshell (put link to install rshell here) or ampy.

    example rshell session: